 - Distinguish between osmoregulators and osmoconformers, and give examples of each type of organism and their respective environments

-- Identify the roles of active and passive water/ion movement in animals
+- Explain the roles of active and passive movement of ions in osmoregulation

 The information below was adapted from OpenStax Biology 41.1

 Water can pass through membranes by passive diffusion, but ions cannot.
 Organisms move ions in order to move water, which follows down its concentration gradient by osmosis.
 If ions could passively diffuse across membranes, osmoregulation would be largely impossible.

 Movement of ions across a cell membrane must be accomplished by either facilitated diffusion and active transport.
 Facilitated diffusion requires protein-based channels for moving the solute.
 Active transport requires energy in the form of ATP conversion, carrier proteins, or pumps in order to move ions against the concentration gradient.

 For example, freshwater fish constantly gain water and lose ions to the freshwater environment, and must actively transport ions back into their cells from the external environment.
 Saltwater fish constantly lose water and gain ions from the saltwater environment, and must actively pump ions out of their cells back into the external environment.

 A few fishes like salmon to spend part of their life in freshwater and part in sea water.
 When they live in fresh water, their bodies tend to take up water because the environment is relatively hypotonic.
 In such hypotonic environments, these fish do not drink much water.
 Instead, they pass a lot of very dilute urine, and they achieve electrolyte balance by active transport of salts through the gills.
 When they move to a hypertonic marine environment, these fish start drinking sea water; they excrete the excess salts through their gills and their urine.

 This video gives an overview of osmoregulation in different types of fish: